level-up-program-dev/coder-controller/README.md

 - 9000+Team# (ie 9001 for Team1) - Connect to coder
 - 10000+Team# (ie 10001 for Team1) - Available for use from the container
-- 11000+Team# (ie 11001 for Team1) - Available for use from the containr
+- 11000+Team# (ie 11001 for Team1) - Available for use from the container